evkx/evkx.github.io/content/models/automobili_pininfarina/battista/battista/_index.md

 ## Performance

-The Automobili Pininfarina Battista has a maximum power of 1400 KW (1904 hp/1877 bhp) and a total torque of 2340 nm (1727 ft-lb).
-It can sprint from 0 to 100km/h (0 to 62mph) in 1.86 seconds and has a top speed of 350 km/h (218 mph).
+The Automobili Pininfarina Battista delivers a jaw-dropping maximum power of 1400 KW (1904 hp/1877 bhp) and a massive total torque of 2340 Nm (1727 ft-lb).
+This powerhouse can rocket from 0 to 100 km/h (0 to 62 mph) in just 1.86 seconds, showcasing its astonishing acceleration.
+Additionally, it achieves a top speed of 350 km/h (218 mph), making it a true marvel of engineering and performance.

 ## Battery, range, and charging